jfallmann/diffTF_Fork/docs/chapter2.rst

   .. warning:: All *BAM* files must meet *SAM* format specifications.
 You may use the program *ValidateSamFile* from the *Picard tools* to check and identify problems with your file.
 Chromosome names must have a "*chr*" as prefix, otherwise diffTF may crash.

 - ``peaks``: absolute path to the sample-specific peak file, in the format as given by ``peakType`` (:ref:`parameter_peakType`).
 Only needed if no consensus peak file is provided.
 - ``conditionSummary``: String with an arbitrary condition name that defines which condition the sample belongs to.
-There must be only exactly two different conditions across all samples (e.g., *mutated and unmutated*, *day0 and day10*, ...)
+There must be only exactly two different conditions across all samples (e.g., *mutated and unmutated*, *day0 and day10*, ...).
+In addition, the two conditions must match the ones specified in the parameter ``conditionComparison`` (:ref:`parameter_conditionComparison`).
 - if applicable, all additional variables from the design formula except ``conditionSummary`` must also be present as a separate column.